 - hear loud and unusual noises from the sea.

 Do not wait for official warnings.
 Once on high ground, monitor local media and weather services.

 Most coastal cities have tsunami safe zones.
 Check with your hotel or the local tourist information centre.

 During the autumn and winter seasons, flooding can occur with little warning throughout the country.
 Services and transport are often affected.

 Where to get help

-Depending on your enquiry, your best option may be to first contact your family, friends, airline, travel agent, tour operator, financial institution, employer or travel insurer.
-Your travel insurer and financial institution should have a 24-hour emergency number.
+Depending on what you need, your best option may be to first contact your family, friends, airline, travel agent, tour operator, employer or travel insurer.
+Your travel insurer should have a 24-hour emergency number.